GeorgiaKarap/transmembrane-segment-finder/README.md

 - A window is considered a segment only if at most 5 amino acids are below the hydrophobicity threshold.
 - The program checks for invalid amino acids and stops with an error message if found.
+- The degree of hydrophobicity of each amino acid is based on the hydrophobicity.txt file, inside the data folder.
 - You can adjust the parameters at the top of the code:
 	- window_size (size of the sliding window)
 	- hydro_threshold (hydrophobicity cutoff)